josh-may/journal-gpt/README.md

 ## 🚨 DISCLAIMER

-This project is inspired by Mayo's [Notion Chat Langchain](https://github.com/mayooear/notion-chat-langchain) project.
+This project is inspired by [Notion Chat Langchain](https://github.com/mayooear/notion-chat-langchain) [Mayo](https://twitter.com/mayowaoshin).

 ## A ChatBot for Obsidian Notes